11 Causes of Rubber Plant Dying and How to Revive It

 How to fix it

-Grow your Rubber Plant in loose, well-drained, all purpose soils which is rich in organic matter to prevent it from getting soggy while providing the required nutrients.
-All purpose potting mixes are ideal for this plant.
+Grow your Rubber Plant in a loose, well-drained soil that is rich in organic matter to prevent it from getting soggy while providing the required nutrients.

 3. Root-rot disease